 Having a fish pedicure is a novelty and relaxing experience.
 Also, it might be one of the craziest things to do in Puerto Vallarta.
 While the idea of fish eating the dead skin off your feet might gross some people out, I wanted to give it a try.

 In the United States and Canada, most places have now banned the use of this treatment.
 However, if you’re not squeamish or too concerned, give a fish pedicure a try.
-At this writing, it’s been five years since my pedicure, and I did not catch any infections, and I still have all my toes, lol.
+It’s been more than 10 years since my pedicure, and I did not catch any infections, and I still have all my toes, lol.

 11. Zip Lining